awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-manage-model.md

 ## Load Model<a name="edge-manage-model-loadmodel"></a>

-The Edge Manager agent software on edge device supports loading one model at a time, and calling inference on that model\.
+The Edge Manager agent supports loading multiple models\.
 This API validates the model signature and loads into memory all the artifacts produced by the `EdgePackagingJob` operation\.
 This step requires all the required certificates to be installed along with rest of the agent binary installation\.
 If the model’s signature cannot be validated then this step fails with appropriate return code and error messages in the log\.

 ```
 // perform load for a model
 // Note:
 // 1. currently only local filesystem paths are supported for loading models.
-// 2. currently only one model could be loaded at any time, loading of multiple
+// 2. multiple models can be loaded at the same time, as limited by available device memory
-// models simultaneously shall be implemented in the future.
 // 3. users are required to unload any loaded model to load another model.
 // Status Codes:
 // 1.
 OK - load is successful